 Many of these birds had swollen eyes, often with a crusty discharge, and some appeared to be blinded.
 Their nervous systems were also affected.
 The birds were moving unsteadily, shaking their heads, drooping their wings, or appearing disoriented.
 Most of the birds showing the symptoms at first were among the larger songbirds, especially common grackles, blue jays, European starlings and American robins.
-The ailment has also been observed in several other species, including house sparrows, northern cardinals, gray catbirds, Carolina wrens and northern flickers.
-Most of the affected birds have been juveniles, although some adults were affected, too.
+The ailment was also observed in several other species, including house sparrows, northern cardinals, gray catbirds, Carolina wrens and northern flickers.
+Most of the affected birds were juveniles, although some adults were affected, too.

-What has caused this mystery malady?
-As of early July, we still don’t know.
+As of September 2021, a cause of this bird disease has not been determined.
 Some of the dead birds have been tested for bird flu and West Nile virus, and the results have been negative.
 As several scientists have pointed out, the ailment has been concentrated in areas where “Brood X” periodical cicadas had a big emergence this spring.
 The younger stages of these cicadas had spent years tunneling underground.
 They could have absorbed various toxins, or they could have been infected with some kind of fungus.
 These contaminants could have been passed on to any birds that ate the cicadas—and juvenile birds would be more at risk from these toxins than adults.
 It’s a plausible theory, but so far there’s no confirmation.
 And some birds apparently suffering from this condition have been found in areas where no Brood X cicadas emerged.

 What You Should Do

 The biggest question is whether this ailment is contagious.
-So far we don’t know, so it’s best to be cautious.
+So far we don’t know, so it’s best to continue to be cautious and keep cleaning your feeders regularly.
 If you find birds suffering or dying from these symptoms, don’t pick them up unless you’re wearing rubber gloves.
 Don’t take them to a wildlife rehab center without calling first to make sure they are prepared to receive such birds.
 Call your state wildlife agency, because most of these wildlife departments are keeping track of reports.

-And if birds with these symptoms have been found near where you live, most scientists and wildlife professionals agree that it’s best to take down all bird feeders and birdbaths right away.
+If birds with these symptoms are again found near where you live, most scientists and wildlife professionals agree that it’s best to take down all bird feeders and bird baths right away.
 Wash them thoroughly with a 10% bleach solution, rinse them very well, and keep them down for at least a couple of weeks.
 If this mysterious ailment is contagious, feeders and baths would be prime areas for it to spread from one bird to another.
 We shouldn’t take that chance.
-At this time of year, birds can find abundant natural food anyway, which would be the safer option in this unusual situation.
+Birds can find abundant natural food, which would be the safer option in this unusual situation.

 House Finch Disease